AdKats/AdKats/README.md

     <li>
         <b style='color:#DF0101;'>GO BACK TO STEP 1 AND INSTALL STAT LOGGER.</b>
         I cannot emphasize this enough; Far too many people have posted issues because they refuse to follow instructions.
-        Do NOT attempt to install AdKats until that plugin is running without issue.
+        Do NOT attempt to install AdKats until stat logger is running without issue.
     </li>
     <li>
         <b>Set up the database.</b>
         Run the contents of the <a href="https://raw.github.com/ColColonCleaner/AdKats/master/adkats.sql" target="_blank">AdKats Database Setup Script</a> on your database, on the same schema stat logger uses.
-        <b><u>WARNING, if you already have AdKats installed, this will completely wipe your existing information for this plugin.</u></b>
+        <b><u>WARNING: If you already have AdKats installed and running this script will completely wipe your existing
+            data for the plugin and all of your settings.</u></b>
         The script must be run by an account with permissions to create tables, triggers, and stored procedures.
     </li>
     <li>
         <b>Download the plugin.</b>
-        Download the <a href="https://sourceforge.net/projects/adkats/files/latest/download" target="_blank">Latest Stable Release of AdKats</a>
+        Download the <a href="https://sourceforge.net/projects/adkats/files/latest/download" target="_blank">Latest
+        Stable Release of AdKats</a>
     </li>
     <li>
         <b>Add the plugin to Procon.</b>